quora

 create group chat

-With the Quickblox SDK, you can create threes flavors of chat:
+With the QuickBlox SDK, you can create three flavors of chat:

 • private dialog – a dialog between 2 users.